Jtorres68/Macro-Keyboard/README.md

   - Open a blank sketch
   - Have a button connected to GND and RST
   ![Reset Button](https://github.com/Jtorres68/Macro-Keyboard/blob/master/pic/Rest.png)
   - Press Upload and as soon as you see the sketch uploading, press the button to ground the reset pin.
-This should reset the pro mciro and you should be able to upload again
+This should reset the pro micro and you should be able to upload again

 ## Button Functionality
   - To explain the basics: